Lexile by Chapter Guides

 By knowing which chapters are easier and more difficult in advance, educators can determine when they might need more instructional scaffolding and discussion.
 During the easier chapters, they can engage students in other important learning activities such as writing and verbalizing supporting ideas with textual evidence.
-Students themselves use the guides them to think about where in the text they may need to engage in close reading.
+Students use the guides to think about where in the text they may need to engage in close reading.

 How were books chosen for the guides?

 The books were originally selected based on research into the most commonly taught full-length works at various levels (Applebee, 1989; Shanahan and Duffett, 2013).
 We added additional titles in consultation with classroom teachers and school librarians from across the country.
 Because some titles are assigned in multiple grade levels, you might see the same book appear in more than one category.

 Fiction & Novels

 |Eyes Wide Open: Going Behind the Environmental Headlines (grades 6-8)||A Room of One’s Own|